Avoiding Liens in Bankruptcy

 Judgment Liens in Bankruptcy: Can You Get Rid of Them?

-A judgment lien occurs when a creditor sues you, gets a judgment against you, and files a lien against your personal property to satisfy the judgment.
-You can avoid judgment liens in a Chapter 7 bankruptcy under the right circumstances.
+A judgment lien occurs when a creditor sues you, gets a judgment against you, and files a lien against your property to satisfy the judgment.
+Under the right circumstances, you can avoid judgment liens in a Chapter 7 or Chapter 13 bankruptcy.

 -